Gordoco/gordoco.github.io/README.md

 	- This will open a web editor for our file
 3. Name your file _**_config.yml**_
 	- This file will specify the style and format of your site, this separates the design and content of your website.
+	- Etter emphasizes the need to not duplicate work.
+This config file allows us to create an abstraction that will limit duplication.
+	- In addition, the way Github creates your site is through a software called Jekyll which creates a static site from the markdown file for your resume, and the style information contained in the _**_config.yml**_ file.
+This is the power of a static site that Etter talks about in his book!
 4. In the file add the following lines:
 	>remote-theme: _**creator/theme-name**_
 	-	This is your theme for your website, Github in the background will import the style information from the specified theme.